Eyebrow restoration

-Eyebrow restoration is the medical and cosmetic process of restoring eyebrow hair in people with eyebrow thinning or loss.
-Causes include trauma, burns, genetic predisposition, aging, over-plucking, hormonal changes, scarring, and certain dermatologic or systemic conditions.
+Eyebrow restoration is the medical and cosmetic process of restoring eyebrow hair in people with eyebrow thinning or loss (alopecia).
+Causes include trauma, burns, genetic predisposition, aging, over-plucking, hormonal changes, scarring, and certain dermatologic or systemic conditions, including madarosis.
 Eyebrow restoration techniques aim to restore both aesthetic appearance and function, including symmetry, natural hair direction, and density.

 Clinical significance

 Eyebrow hair contributes to facial expression, eye protection (reducing glare or sweat), and plays a role in gender differentiation and social communication.
 Loss of eyebrows (which may be partial or total) can lead to psychological distress, impair self-esteem, and affect quality of life.
 Restoration is especially relevant in cases of cicatricial (scar-related) loss, burns, surgical resections, autoimmune or dermatologic diseases.

 Techniques

 Eyebrow restoration techniques can be broadly classified into non-surgical and surgical methods.

 Non-surgical methods

 These include camouflage, microblading, tattooing, and cosmetic prosthetics.
 These methods are semi-permanent or temporary, and involve pigment or stylistic shaping rather than hair transplantation.
 They are often considered first-line for mild thinning or when surgical options are not feasible or desired.